-Running the watch inside the SARG009 is the ubiquitous Caliber 6R15 which is an in-house automatic self-winding movement by Seiko.
+Running the timekeeping mechanism inside the watch is the ubiquitous Caliber 6R15 which is an in-house automatic self-winding movement by Seiko.

 This is one of the unique trait of all Seiko watches – the movement engine are develop and manufactured by the company itself, something that not all major watch brands can brag about.